CloudCannon/hugo-bookshop-starter/README.md

 The site also pulls in the main dependency of `github.com/cloudcannon/bookshop/hugo/v2`.

-For further help with Bookshop, see the [Bookshop Guides](https://github.com/CloudCannon/bookshop).
+To learn more, read the [Bookshop Hugo Guide](https://github.com/CloudCannon/bookshop/blob/main/guides/hugo.adoc).